Racial Wealth Gap in the United States

 Increasing income at the low end of the scale will give those workers an opportunity to save and build wealth.
 Between 1979 and 2007, income inequality destroyed Americans' economic mobility.
 Household income rose 65 percent for the top fifth, but just 18 percent for the bottom fifth.
 If public policy equalized income between blacks and whites, black wealth would grow $11,488 per household, shrinking the wealth gap by 11 percent.
 Similarly, median Latino wealth would grow $8,765, shrinking the wealth gap by 9 percent.

-Stop pretending that trickle-down economics works.
+To reduce the racial wealth gap, politicians must stop pretending that trickle-down economics works.
 The Tax Policy Center showed that Trump's 2017 Tax Cut and Jobs Act would give families earning $25,000 or less annually a $40 tax cut.
 It would give those earning $3.4 million annually a $940,000 tax break.
-It will worsen the income and wealth inequality, and thus the racial wealth gap.
-As a result, it is actually a regressive tax that will increase the racial wealth gap.
+As a result, it is a regressive tax that will widen the gap.